jhpyle/docassemble/_docs/groups.md

 {% include side-by-side.html demo="table-read-only-2" %}

+<a name="require gathered"></a>Typically, the creation of a table
+requires the gathering process to be completed.
+However, if the gathering process is already ongoing, then the table will still be created, and it will only contain items that are "complete."
+If you do not want the table to trigger the gathering process, set `require
+gathered: False`.

 <a name="editable"></a>If you have a `table` definition that includes
 editable elements (i.e. `edit`, `delete buttons`), but you want to present the table with the editing features in some contexts, but